Theoretical investigation of interface atomic structure of graphene on NiFe alloy substrate: Introduction

 In this study, the density functional theory (DFT)\cite{PhysRev_136_B864} calculations are carried out to investigate the atomic and electronic structures of the graphene/NiFe alloy interface.
 It is found that the Ni-rich condition is preferable in the case of a bare substrate.
 On the other hand, a surface fully covered by Fe atoms is the most stable when graphene is adsorbed.
 C atoms of graphene sit on top and hcp sites of the (111) plane.
 The difference in the adsorption energy of the graphene/NiFe alloy interface can be explained by the occupation of bonding states using the partial density of states (PDOS).
+Our result implies that the fabrication process of the graphene/NiFe interfaces affects the composition ratio of the surface layer of FM metal as well as its magnetic property.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:Method}, the computational models and methods are explained.
 The interface atomic and electronic structures and adsorption energy are discussed in Sec.~\ref{sec:Results and discussion}.
 Finally, we summarize our findings in Sec.~\ref{sec:Conclusion}.